Explore the UNV Knowledge Portal to access the latest global, regional, and national data and evidence on volunteerism.

 ...in many ways from volunteering, including health and wellbeing, reduced social isolation and increased skills.

-...that volunteering as a development approach has a distinct advantage in its ability to build equitable relationship with those often left behind.
+...that volunteering as a development approach has a distinct advantage in its ability to build equitable relationships with those often left behind.

 More than 70 UN Member States have now highlighted the role of volunteers in their Voluntary National Reviews on the SDGs, and 95 UN Member States work through official statistics.
 Volunteering is specifically highlighted as a key strategy for South-South Cooperation between countries as well as essential to respond to many sectoral or thematic issues.